brendenpelkie/AFL-sample-loader/docs/building.md

 - Assertion errors relating to machine state not being met: Look at condition causing assertion to flag.

 #### Queue pausing
 The queue is set up to pause anytime something goes awry, and even when things are done out of order, for example trying to prepare the cell before rinsing it.
-If something pauses the queue, first fix the issue, then 'unpause' the queue using the button on the GUI or the unpuase_queue method of the science-jubilee tool
+If something pauses the queue, first fix the issue, then 'unpause' the queue using the button on the GUI or the unpause_queue method of the science-jubilee tool

 #### Solenoid valves aren't switching when they are supposed to
 You can follow the state the valves are supposed to be in by watching the status on the web GUI.
 If you suspect a valve isn't switching correctly, test it by manually toggling it with the valve test notebook linked above.
 Check the wiring if you are having issues, this is the most likely cause.